-That verse in Psalms 46 that says it with no frill, no fuss, only ancient minimalism, “Be still and know that I am God…”
+That verse in Psalms 46 says it with no frill, no fuss.
+Only ancient minimalism.
+“Be still and know that I am God…”

 I have been running lately and now this jerk to a halt, this slam to a still, soothes away the stress of the mess I’ve been and spreads a balm on the sore spots in my soul.